Sharpie/xmdf-unix/README.md

 Changes
 -------

+### Releases based on XMDF 2.1

+#### XMDF-unix 2.1-1

+  * First release based on XMDF 2.1.
+No changes to the origional source code have been made aside from the removal of calls to `H5Eget_free` as listed under changes made to the 1.9 release.

+  * Header files are now installed to `include/xmdf/` instead of `include/`.

+  * The changelog, `changes.txt` from the XMDF project is now included as `upstream-changelog.txt`.

 ### Releases based on XMDF 1.9

 Compared to the original source code for XMDF version 1.9, the following changes have been made:

 #### XMDF-unix 1.9-2